Zhiyuan1991/HCIN720-IA2/README.md

 ![][distancefunction]

-From the collected samples I computed the equation for computing distance by voltage: distance=24063/(voltage-294)
+From the collected samples I computed the equation: distance=24063/(voltage-294)

 ##Visualization